novneetnov/novneetnov.github.io/pages/tailwind-ui-application.md

 [Evos Solutions Pvt.
 Ltd.](https://evossolutions.com/) The role of the company is just to have a contract between the client company and Evos Solutions.
 This makes all paperwork & payment seamless.

+### THANK YOU
+Lastly, I would like to thank you for your time and going through this application.
+You can contact me at [novneet@evossolutions.com](novneet@evossolutions.com) for anything you want to say.
+Your feedbacks are most welcome.
+Let me know you take on this as well.

 A quick summary of all my skills can be found here:
 [https://novneetnov.github.io/about/](https://novneetnov.github.io/about/).